-Upon awarding a project to any broadband provider, a detailed Grant Agreement will be signed by both parties, Grant Agreements will include the following:
+Upon awarding a project to any broadband provider, a detailed Grant Agreement will be signed by both parties.
+For the GREAT grant ARPA projects, Grant Agreements include the following:

 Document: Document Description: Agreement Contract: Outlines the terms of the Agreement between NCDIT and the Grantee.
 Exhibit A NCDIT disclosures required by 2 C.F.R.
 200.332 and 09 NCAC 03M.
 Exhibit B Scope of Services: Outlines the scope of the construction project, including the Project Budget.
 Exhibit C Project Milestones: Outlines the schedule and contents of reports that are due from the Grantee to NCDIT.
 Exhibit D Reporting Schedule for Progress Reports.

 Exhibit E Progress Report Template: Provides a template document for the Grantee to submit progress reports, including spending to date.
 Exhibit F Payment Process: Outlines the process for the Grantee to request reimbursements from NCDIT.
 Exhibit G Byrd Anti-Lobbying Certification.
 Exhibit H Key Personnel of the Grantee.
 Exhibit I: Mapping Files Data file (csv) and map that identifies approved locations for the grant project.

-BEAD Grant Agreements will also include a requirement for the subgrantee to certify that it is qualified to meet the obligations associated with the project.
-The BEAD program will use fixed award subgrants, with progress reporting required on a quarterly basis, as a minimum.
-Progress reports shall include specific construction and service milestones.
+While grant agreements for BEAD funding are not yet developed, the division will use a similar approach to contracting and will include a requirement that the subgrantee certify that it is qualified to meet the obligations associated with the project.
+Grant programs are reimbursement-based with progress reporting required on a quarterly basis as a minimum.
+Progress reports in the division's ARPA projects address specific construction and service milestones, and BEAD progress reports will do the same.
 In each progress report, the division will require the subgrantee to certify that it has and will continue to have sufficient financial resources to cover its eligible costs for the project.
 Risk assessments of the grantees are utilized to inform frequency and type of monitoring required.